14 ways to get cheaper skiing holidays

 While you obviously don't want to under-book, you might not need one every day – and paying for lessons you don't use will be a real waste of cash.

-Also factor in any heavy nights you might have, as getting up for a morning lesson afterwards will be hell on earth (and you'll definitely need one of our hangover cures).
+Also factor in any heavy nights you might have, as getting up for a morning lesson afterwards will be hell on earth.

 Befriend ski reps